ibm-cloud-docs/event-notifications/en-event-streams-notification-template.md

 {{site.data.keyword.attribute-definition-list}}

-# Event Streams Notification Template
+# Managing Event Streams notification templates
 {: #en-event-streams-notification-template}

 {{site.data.keyword.messagehub}} is a message bus that is built by using Apache Kafka.
 In Event Streams, applications can send data by creating messages and sending to a topic.
 To receive messages, the application subscribes to a topic and can choose to receive all the messages of the topic or share the messages between them.